apache/skywalking/docs/en/api/profiling-protocol.md

 }
 ```

-## eBPF Profiling
+## Out-process profiling

-[eBPF Profiling](../concepts-and-designs/profiling.md#out-of-process-profiling) interacts with eBPF Agent, which receives tasks and captures data, then reports it to the OAP for further analysis.
+[Out-process profiling](../concepts-and-designs/profiling.md#out-of-process-profiling) interacts with eBPF agent, which receives tasks and captures data, then reports it to the OAP for further analysis.

 ### Process APIs